mderrer/lacework-dynamic-alerts/README.md

           ACCOUNT: lwcs
 ```

-Modify action cron as needed:
+Modify the Action's cron as needed:

 ```yaml
 on: